 - Accelerated skilled worker procedure

-- Changes from 11/2023 and 03/2024
+- Changes effective 11/2023 and 03/2024

 EU citizens

-- General information on EU citizens and countries with special rights
+- General Information on EU Citizens and Countries with Special Rights

 - General principles of residence law